Motion for leave to bring in a Bill (Standing Order No. 23)

 That is why I and a cross-party group of London MPs have brought this Bill before the House today.
 It is essential that Transport for London is given the powers to regulate pedicabs to make sure they are safe, that their fares are reasonable and consistent, and that rogue operators can no longer present a threat to residents and businesses in London.
 I also have cross-party support from outside this place.
 The Bill is supported by the Mayor of London and Lambeth Council, as well as Westminster City Council and the Royal Borough of Kensington and Chelsea.
 It is also supported by London Councils, a cross-party organisation representing London boroughs.
 The Bill is supported by the Licensed Taxi Drivers Association, the New West End Company and the Heart of London Business Alliance, as well as residents associations and amenity societies across Westminster, including the Soho Society, the Marylebone Association, the St Marylebone Society, the Covent Garden Community Association and the Knightsbridge Association.

 The Bill allows TfL to set the requirements of drivers’ eligibility and conditions, thereby preventing the current exploitation of some drivers by gangmasters.
 We must recognise that a minority of pedicab drivers may be at risk themselves of being trafficked and being part of modern slavery abuse.
-Having the regulation as outlined in the Bill could help to stop that practice if drivers have to be checked.
+The regulation outlined in the Bill could help to stop that practice if drivers have to be checked.
 The Bill protects the consumer by ensuring the quality and roadworthiness of vehicles.
 It will offer some comfort to businesses and residents by allowing for conditions to prevent pedicabs from standing or plying for hire in specific places or at specific times, as determined by Transport for London.

 This is a simple Bill.
 It is a clear Bill, and it is a Bill that is much needed and much wanted.
 I understand that the Government are sympathetic to what the Bill wishes to achieve, as I note that the response to a written question from the hon.
-Member for Vauxhall (Florence Eshalomi) in April said:
+Member for Vauxhall (Florence Eshalomi) in April was:

 “The Government is aware of concerns raised about unregulated pedicabs in London and as such, has committed to seek opportunities to introduce legislation that will enable the regulation of pedicabs.”